-WASHINGTON, April 11, 2011 /PRNewswire-USNewswire/ -- Secretary of Labor Hilda L. Solis today issued the following statement regarding Equal Pay Day, which will be tomorrow, April 12:
+WASHINGTON, April 17, 2012 /PRNewswire-USNewswire/ -- Secretary of Labor Hilda L. Solis today issued the following statement regarding Equal Pay Day:

 SOURCE U.S. Department of Labor